Amaan630/5100/README.md

 models/  # contains the trained LDA model

 preprocess/  # contains the logic to preprocess the data
+    preprocess.py #Preprocess the dataset and create a new csv file with the preprocessed text denoising.py #Remove additional noise from the data eda.py #Performing the Exploratory Data Analysis to further understand the data

 static/  # contains static files for the web app (styling)